Herbert J. Kramer

 Herbert J. Kramer (July 27, 1922 – April 9, 1992) was an American speech writer, author, lecturer, and public relations executive.
-He served in the Lyndon B. Johnson administration as the Director of Public Affairs at the Office of Economic Opportunity (OEO) which included programs such as Job Corps, Head Start, VISTA, Community Action Program, and Upward Bound as part of the war on poverty.
+He served in the Lyndon B. Johnson administration as the Director of Public Affairs at the Office of Economic Opportunity (OEO) which included programs such as Job Corps, Head Start, VISTA, Community Action Program, Foster Grandparents, Legal Services and Upward Bound as part of the War on Poverty.
 Kramer established an Audio-Visual division within OEO which was nominated for an Academy Award three times in a row during his tenure, winning the award in 1966.

 Education

 Born in New York City, New York, Kramer attended Horace Mann School, graduating in 1939.
 He received bachelor's, master's, and PhD degrees from Harvard University in English literature in 1942, 1946, and 1949, respectively, and was an English instructor at Harvard University and the University of California Santa Barbara, until 1951.
 He received a law degree from the University of Connecticut in 1956.